ozgurozmen/ozgurozmen.github.io/_pages/about.md

 		[Oct 2022] Our work about evasion attacks and defenses on physical event verification systems is accepted to NDSS 2023!
 	</li>
 	<li>
-		[Aug 2022] Our work on discovering IoT physical channel vulnerabilities is accepted to NDSS 2023!
+		[Aug 2022] Our work on discovering IoT physical channel vulnerabilities is accepted to CCS 2022!
 	</li>
 </ul>